Samarth5101/Heart_Attack_Prediction_System/README.md

 The Flask web framework is used in the creation of the web application.
 Either the physician or the patient can log in to the system, enter the patient's health information, and press the "predict" button.
-For prediction, the provided input is compared with the curent model.
+For prediction, the provided input is compared with the current model.
 The user is shown the outcome once the forecast has been completed.

 ## Result